-Enjoy one of five guests rooms with luxurious bedding, unique furnishings and on-suite bathrooms.
+Enjoy one of five guest rooms with luxurious bedding, unique furnishings and on-suite bathrooms.
 Some rooms also offer private entrances, jacuzzi tubs, and fireplaces.

 You will begin your day with a healthy, three course gourmet breakfast.
 After some tasting around the valley, head back early for their relaxing afternoon wine and hor d'oeuvres hour.